demik/oldworld/EDA/68k-nano+/README.md

 ![Board image](images/board.jpg)

 This is a variant from the original that Matt Sarnoff designed and published ["here"](https://github.com/74hc595/68k-nano).

 It was created to use 16550 UARTs in PLCC-44 form that are avaiable brand new instead of playing the lottery with old parts (the DIP variant from the original board isn't manufactured anymore)

 There is also a small memorymap helper which tiddy up the memory map (see below).
 It is totally optional.

+This variant is named 68k-nano+ (because of the PLCC socket and the extra memory helper) to differentiate it from the original one.

 ## Features